Things to Do in San Salvador

 PS: Please bring some sort of skirt if you bring shorts to cover your legs, so you can come in to some of the churches if you are a lady.

-On Mondays the Cuscatlan park is closed, so we will meet at the main entrance located on Alameda Franklyn D. Roosevelt next to the bus stop.
+On Mondays the Cuscatlan park is closed, so we will meet at one of the entrances located on Alameda Franklyn D. Roosevelt next to the bus stop.

 Other ways of tipping: